RyanClementsHax/dotfiles/README.md

 If anyone wants to use this repo that is not me, please fork it and change `ryanclementshax` everywhere to your own username.
 Also, be sure to change to gitconfig to your own git config, but leave the `credential` section in place.
-**NEVER** Commit back sesitive information within any file such as `.ssh`
+**NEVER** Commit back sesitive information within any file such as `.ssh`.
+If you totally screw up the wsl setup, you can delete the wsl instance by running `wsl.exe --unregister Ubuntu-20.04` in cmd.

 ## Main setup plan

 1. Install WSL 2 on your machine [Official MS Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-1. Install these apps if they aren't already installed.
+2. Install these apps if they aren't already installed.
    - Windows Terminal
    - Ubuntu
      - Alternatively, you can side-load any `.tar.gz` root file system with `wsl --import`.
 See test script for example.